How often and when to send marketing emails

 If you remember just one thing from our advice, let it be the concept of consistency.

 It’s common sense, really.
-Brands that send regularly are more likely to drive revenue from email marketing than those that don’t.
-Two to four sends per month is the goal.
+Shopify brands that send regularly are more likely to drive revenue from email marketing than those that don’t.
+Two to four emails per month is the goal.

-Start by sending every other week.
+Start by sending marketing emails every other week.
 Depend on remailing if designing two emails per month is too much.

 You’ll find that the jump to once-a-week email production isn’t so tough once you get going.
-The occasional extra email around big ecommerce events like Black Friday and Valentine’s Day won’t intimidate, either.
+The occasional extra email around big ecommerce events like Black Friday and Valentine’s Day won’t be intimidating, either.

-Here’s one more tip for those needing ideas to get the juices flowing: download our 2022 Email Marketing Planning Guide to map out a year’s worth of messages.
+Here’s one more tip for those needing ideas to get the juices flowing: download our Email Marketing Planning Guide to map out a quarter year’s worth of messages.